beoliver/belang/README.md

 belang is currently built on top of a 'meta circular evaluator' in scheme.

-It is an exploration of how far one can push a 'lisp' before it is unreconisable (and suddenly a lot harder to parse)

 The current implementation stands at about 200 loc and allows for:

 1. curried procedures